Joint Learning of Linear Time-Invariant Dynamical Systems: Concluding Remarks

 \section{Concluding Remarks}

-We studied the problem of jointly learning multiple LTI systems, under the assumption that their transition matrices can be expressed based on an unknown shared basis.
-Our finite-time analysis for the proposed joint estimator shows that pooling data across systems can provably improve over individual estimators, even in presence of misspecifications.
-The presented results highlight the critical roles of the spectral properties of the system matrices and the size of the basis, in the efficiency of joint estimation.
-Further, we characterize fundamental differences between joint estimation of LTI systems using dependent state trajectories and learning from independent stationary observations.

-Considering different shared structures and extension of the presented results to explosive systems or those with high-dimensional transition matrices, as well as joint learning of multiple non-linear dynamical systems, are interesting avenues for future work and this work paves the road towards them.
+We studied the problem of jointly learning multiple linear time-invariant dynamical systems, under the assumption that their transition matrices can be expressed based on an unknown shared basis.
+Our finite-time analysis for the proposed joint estimator shows that pooling data across systems can provably improve over individual estimators, even in presence of moderate misspecifications.
+The results highlight the critical roles of the spectral properties of the system matrices and the number of the basis matrices, in the efficiency of joint estimation.
+Further, we characterize fundamental differences between joint estimation of system dynamics using dependent state trajectories and learning from independent stationary observations.
+Considering different shared structures, extensions of the presented results to explosive systems, or those with high-dimensional transition matrices, as well as joint learning of multiple non-linear dynamical systems, all are interesting avenues for future work that this paper paves the road towards.